 Note that the JDBC connection string refers to the SQLstream s-Server using a particular SDP port: jdbc:sqlstream:sdp://host:port.
 The suffix port is optional, since the SQLstream client driver automatically supplies "5570" as the default SDP port value.
 However, if the server is actually using a different SDP port, its number must appear explicitly in the connect string.

-StreamLab listens on port 5585 (ROSE) and 5590.
-It uses webAgent to connect to s-Server.
-In order to communicate with webAgent, the firewall on its host computer must allow outbound traffic on port 5580.
+StreamLab listens on port 5590.
+It uses WebAgent to connect to s-Server.
+In order to communicate with WebAgent, the firewall on its host computer must allow outbound traffic on port 5580.

-In order for users to access StreamLab through a browser, the firewall on the host computer for StreamLab must allow outgoing traffic on ports 5585 and 5590.
+In order for users to access StreamLab through a browser, the firewall on the host computer for StreamLab must allow outgoing traffic on port 5590.

 In order for users to access s-Dashboard through a browser, the firewall on the host computer for s-Dashboard must allow outgoing traffic on port 5595.